neilnelson/caffe_memory_test/README.md

 author: Neil Nelson
 date: 04/23/2016

-Bypass Caffe download and compile and go directly to 'Create test directory under caffe-master.'
+If you already of Caffe installed you can bypass Caffe download and compile and go directly to 'Create test directory under caffe-master.'

 [Download Caffe](https://github.com/BVLC/caffe) using the 'Download ZIP' button.